sgibson91/cross-stitch-carpentry/_episodes/01-prerequisities.md

 It will be handy to have a pair of scissors around to cut loose ends of thread with.
 You could purchase a set of [embroidery scissors](https://www.sewessential.co.uk/sewing-tools-and-gadgets/sewing-tools/scissors/embroidery-scissors) or a small pair of craft scissors will suffice.

+### Emboridery hoop

+Embroidery hoops, also known as frames, are pair of concentric circular rings (often available in wooden or plastic materials) that are used for keeping fabric tightly secured and cleanly placed when stitching and performing needlework.

 ### Needle threader